Tournedos/ML-Project-2/README.md

 >> Handling NaN values :
 I don't get it why it must be a bug with the microscope yes, but sometimes the values are just not given. for a few frames.
 But for a particular frame, if value of x is not given, it's neither for y and the speed thus equals 0 (must be in the skeleton code that if missing position --> set the speed to 0.

+>> spliting worms

+>> first objective
+"Under "Lifespan" you will find "companyDrug" and "control" subfolders, which are from one experiment where a drug turned out not to have an effect on lifespan.
+However, can you find a difference in behavior in the presence of the drug?
+Note that the lifespan recordings were made for 6 hours at a time and the csv file thus restarts the frame numbering after each 10800 frames."

+>> second objective : optogenetics
+Under "Optogenetics" you will find the "ATR+" and "ATR-" subfolders.
+ATR+ means that the optogenetic systems in the worm neurons were functional.
+ATR- is the control.
+Here, the csv files have an additional column "Light_Pulse", which is 1 when the light was turned on.
+Can you find worm personalities, i.e., persistent differences between worms, including in response to the light stimulus?
+Here is a related reference